Italy

 How long

-We’re working with WSJ+ to create entirely customizable and private trips for you, their members.
-Our Travel Experts are here to make your trip entirely your own.
+When you plan a tailor-made journey with Black Tomato x The Journal Collection, you’re receiving a trip that is entirely your own.
 Private, customizable, and totally flexible.
 This is what we do.
-This month, we’re introducing a new highlight itinerary to Italy that you can embark on today.
+This month, we’re introducing a new highlight itinerary to Northern Italy that you can embark on today.
 Take it ‘as is’ or customize it to your heart’s content.

 Tucked away in the foothills of the Alps, Piedmont does not allow Italy’s gourmet reputation to falter.
 Far from it.
 This seven-night journey will see you traverse Lake Orta and the UNESCO Langhe Valley in pursuit of the finest culinary experiences.
 You’ll do it all in the highest luxury, with vintage cars and sleek boats to take you into unknown corners –and Michelin stars and Aperitivos to greet you when you get there.
 Come Fall, this corner of Italy is at its most enigmatic as Barolo and Barbaresco come into harvest and Tabui dogs unearth prized black truffles.